The internals section provides big-picture explanations of the design choices we made and how the different libraries work internally.

 These patterns have been purposely selected to:

-- Ensure data consistency in an environment without transactions
+- Ensure eventual consistency in an environment without transactions

 - Support polyglot persistence

 - Distribute a system across many partitions and geographic regions